commitsto/commits.to/README.md

 Browse (or send a GET request) to `http://commits-to.js:8080/reset` which drops all tables and inserts seed data from the `data/` folder

+## Testing

+Run [Mocha](https://mochajs.org/) tests with `npm test`.

+### Writing tests

+We're using the [Chai](http://www.chaijs.com/) assertion library and [Sinon](http://sinonjs.org/) for spying/stubbing.
+You can run tests in watch mode to get results nearly instantly on save with `npm run test:watch`

+### Structuring tests

+The structure and naming inside the `test/` folder should mirror the root structure and file names.
+Writing code with well-contained classes or functions will be the most straightforward to unit test.

 ## Deployments